hitzhangjie/notes/编程语言/Go/go design.md

+# way of thinking suppress new technology

+Look, technology is changing quickly, we feel it and see it every day, but our minds change slowly, we resist to change.
+And it's always easy to adopt a new technology, but it's hard to adopt a new way of thinking.

 # how to understand abstraction ?

 **Edsger Dijkstra**: The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.